syedalattas/TaskMudahChat/README.md

 ## Android Studio
 1. Developed on version 4.0.1
 2. Code tested on emulator (Pixel 3A API 29)
+3. Clone the project and open with Android Studio
+4. Run gradle
-3. Run gradle before running the project
+5. Run the project

 ## Libraries
 1. Architecture